 The Accounting Advisory Board Scholarship is open to incoming freshman who intend to pursue a career in accounting.
 The scholarship is renewable.
-Applications for initial awards for academic year 2019-2020 can be submitted through March 1, 2019.
+Applications for initial awards for academic year 2020-2021 can be submitted through March 1, 2020.
 Your application must include a current resume, unofficial transcript, an essay, and a letter of recommendation.
 Applicants must use their TU ID to apply.

 The accounting department awards the following scholarships to current students with an accounting major who meet the other requirements.

 The Accounting Alumni Scholarship is open to continuing sophomore, junior, senior, graduate, and second bachelor's degree students majoring in accounting who have an overall GPA of 3.0.
 Full-time and part-time students can apply.
 Preference given to those who demonstrate financial need.

 The Deloitte Scholarship in Accounting is open to continuing sophomore, junior or senior students majoring in accounting who have an overall GPA of 3.40.
 A statement of professional goals is required.
 Preference given to a Maryland resident, and all else being equal, financial need.
 Eligible students must submit at least one faculty recommendation.